VladGhelbere/game-digger/README.md

   - $req (@user) (game) - recommend a user a game
   - $rec - request a game recommendation (based on your ratings)
   - $rate (rating) (game) - rate a game out of 5
+  - $ResetRatings! - resets all games rated so far

 Brackets content needs to be replaced by you !
 ---- ----